-But what they don’t know is that there is a secret to making truly good mashed cauliflower.
+What they don’t know is that there is a secret to making truly good cauliflower mash.
 A secret to getting the consistency to be like mashed potatoes.
 It’s a secret that I think makes all the difference.

 The recipe below is for two people, but you can easily adjust for the number of people you need to feed by hovering your mouse over the yield number.
 A sliding scale will pop up and you can adjust up or down.
 Enjoy!